RadioLili/Neuroimaging-Tools/README.md

 In the terminal, you must ensure to be in the root folder (cd ./root_folder).
 Then, run the script.
 FreeSurfer (https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) need to be installed before using the script.

+# NII_CON
+nii_con allows to convert a large amount of dicom files into nifti files without having problems related to CPU memory (out of memory).
+It performs a one-by-one process.
+Create a root folder with all the dicom folders within it, they can be wheter different series of the same patient, same series of different patients, or whatever.
+They just need to be a dicom folder containing dicom files, and all the dicom folders must be within the root folder.
+That's it.
+Now, run the script within the root folder.
+All the dicom files will be converted to nifti files, and they will be in a nifti folder within the root folder.
+-d -e -i -g -r options are 'y', so, it is unlikely to have problems related to filenames. .bval and .bvec files are also exported if they exist.